 7. Given your beliefs on homosexuality, is every author here single?

-Because of our convictions, most of our authors are single and committed to celibacy.
-A few of our authors are married to women — some may call these “mixed-orientation marriages.”
+Because of our convictions, most of our authors are single and remain committed to celibacy.
+A few of our authors, however, are married to women — some may call these “mixed-orientation marriages.”

 8. Are you affiliated with any organizations like Exodus International or Q Christian Fellowship (formerly Gay Christian Network)?

 We remain unaffiliated with any organizations, past or present.
 We’re just a group of friends passionate about storytelling.